Swahilipot-Hub-Developers/blogs-and-news/frontend/README.md

 ## SUMMARY
 Exploring the interest of Arts , Heritage and Technology where the blog and news page serves as vibrant hub delving into the fusion of artistic expression, cultural, heritage and technological innovation.
-From immersive digital art experiences presrving cultural heritage to the latest advancement revolutiniizng creative industries, we curate engaging content bridging the gap between traditional and innovation.[Redirectory](https://docs.google.com/presentation/d/1eWHWL6Akn9R475ZpZybEgtfNvyaUNczk3dOsYj0YUHQ/edit?usp=sharing)
+From immersive digital art experiences presrving cultural heritage to the latest advancement revolutiniizng creative industries, we curate engaging content bridging the gap between traditional and innovation.
+[Redirectory](https://docs.google.com/presentation/d/1eWHWL6Akn9R475ZpZybEgtfNvyaUNczk3dOsYj0YUHQ/edit?usp=sharing)

 ## user
 ### Article viewing